Owning a dog is a huge commitment. Refresh your knowledge of responsible dog ownership with our complete guide.

 Your dog’s exercise needs will depend on their breed, age and any health issues they have.
 Speak to your vet or nurse for their recommendations on how often to walk your dog and for how long.

-Your dog’s needs will change as they get older, and booking routine appointments with a vet or nurse is the best way to understand how to adapt your regime.
+Your dog’s needs will change as they get older, and booking routine appointments with a vet or nurse is the best way to understand how to adapt your routine.
 This includes booster vaccinations, dental checks, and even blood and urine tests in older dogs, to keep them happy and healthy for years to come.

 Taking your dog to the vet regularly will also help prevent future health issues that could affect your dog’s quality of life and lead to expensive vet bills.
+Detecting some conditions early can greatly increase the chance of a positive outcome.
+Our Medivet Healthcare Plan provides regular care such as six-month health checks in an easy, affordable way.

 Read some of our top reasons to visit your vet.